BioWangY/SESA/README.md

 Here, we proposed an in-silico tool, SESA, to screen those Abs targeting a pre-defined epitope area by calculating the physio-chemical complementarity between epitopes and paratope pairs.

+We also provide a web-based version of SESA for user convenience.

+Configuration Instructions:
+SESA requires no compilation or installation; simply execute the script file with Python 3 to run it in full.
+The required dependency packages are listed in the requirements.txt file and as follows:

+scikit-learn==0.24.1
+numpy==1.20.1
+scipy==1.6.2
+pandas==1.2.4
+joblib==1.0.1

+Usage:

 INPUT:

 antigen: Please provide the PDB structure of the target antigen you wish to inquire about and the residue numbers (resi) of the target epitope.